The Best Tex Mex Restaurants in Austin

 Guero's Taco Bar queso

-I’m going to start with this disclaimer: as far as Tex Mex in Austin goes, this place is one of the most expensive ones you’ll find.
-That’s because it’s located in the heart of the South Congress tourist district, and lots of Austin visitors go to this place ready to drink margaritas, have a good time, and spend lots of money!
+Full disclosure: Guero's is one of the most overprice Tex Mex restaurants in Austin.
+That's because it's on South Congress, and lots of Austin visitors go to this street ready to drink margaritas, have a good time, and spend lots of money!

 That being said, they have a really fun space, a good salsa bar, and a few seats outside where you can enjoy the SOCO ambiance.
-The food, in my opinion, isn’t worth the high price tag, but if you’re visiting Austin and you want a convenient, walkable place to get your Tex Mex fix, Guero’s is going to be perfect for you.
+The food, in my opinion, isn't worth the high price tag for Austin locals, but if you're visiting Austin and you want a fun, walkable place to get your Tex Mex fix, Guero's is a great spot.

 12. Cisco's

-This sweet little old-school restaurant in East Austin has been on 6th street FOREVER.
-I hope it never goes away, because it’s a Tex Mex staple in Austin!
+This historic bright blue restaurant has a staple in east Austin FOREVER.
+I hope it never goes away, because Cisco's a Tex Mex staple in Austin!

 I like to include a few extras at the bottom, just in case you're the type of person who thrives on MORE choices, not fewer.
 These are a couple extra Tex Mex restaurants in Austin that are worth your consideration, too: